elenaferr0/bnb-branching-strategy-learning/report/sections/theoretical-bg.typ

 #show : init-glossary.with(defs)
 = Theoretical background <sec:theoretical-bg>
+This section provides a brief overview of the theoretical background of the project, including the optimization theory and machine learning concepts which are relevant to the experiments presented in this report.

 == Optimization theory
 === Optimization problems
 Throughout this report, @MILP optimization problems of the following (standard) form are considered: